- Getting the basics sorted

 Professional indemnity insurance

 Many contractors are in the business of offering consultancy or advice, which means that professional indemnity insurance (PI) is a good place to start.
 Professional indemnity insurance will protect you if you make a mistake, or if a client suffers – or claims to suffer – a financial loss as a result of your work, covering legal expenses and compensation you have to pay.
-So, if you’re a software developer, IT consultant – or something similar - this is a must-have.
+So, if you’re a software developer, IT consultant – or something similar - this is a popular choice.
 You may also find that clients insist you have PI – so it could even help you win assignments (or not lose them!).

 Watch out for: if you only work for part of the year, you can save money by choosing a subscription-style model that allows you to pay monthly and cancel at any time – such as that offered by Superscript.